Skip to main content

 qos: 1

-Next, you configure the output processor to publish the summary to the update topic:
+Configure output handlers to publish the summary back to the event mesh:

 output_handlers: